MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-A-Office-Secretary-Labor/part-29-Labor-Standards-Registration-Apprenticeship-Programs/section-29.13.md

 (3) Within 20 days of the receipt of the recommended decision, any party may file exceptions.
 Any party may file a response to the exceptions filed by another party within 10 days of receipt of the exceptions.
 All exceptions and responses must be filed with the Administrative Review Board with copies served on all parties and amici curiae.

 (4) After the close of the period for filing exceptions and responses, the Administrative Review Board may issue a briefing schedule or may decide the matter on the record before it.
 The Administrative Review Board must decide any case it accepts for review within 180 days of the close of the record.
-If not so decided, the Administrative Law Judge's decision constitutes final agency action.
-The decision of the Administrative Review Board constitutes final action by the Department.
+If a decision is not so issued, the Administrative Law Judge's decision constitutes final agency action.

 (h) *Withdrawal from recognition.* Where a State Apprenticeship Agency voluntarily relinquishes its recognition for Federal purposes, the State must: